gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

        ./manage.py export_csv --set-name myset

+.. _`createconf`:

 createconf
 ----------

 The *createconf* command is used to create supervisord configuration files for each active TwitterFilter.
 This command should only need to be run if TwitterFilters were created in SFM prior to version m4_002, as part of upgrading to SFM version m4_002 or later.

 *createconf* can be run with the --twitter-filter option, to create a supervisord configuration file only for the specified TwitterFilter